- BUSINESS BLOGGING TIPS

 23. One of the best ways to get “unstuck” is to set your mind free.
 Freewriting lets you type or long-hand with reckless abandon, and you just might find a nugget of inspiration once you’re done that you can use as a seed for your next article.

-22. Organizing your thoughts is a great place to start any writing project; this site lets you discover, share, and organize links to things you don’t want to forget and that you may want to use as reference points for your blog articles.
+22. Organizing your thoughts is a great place to start any writing, like covering things you don’t want to forget and that you may want to use as reference points for your blog articles.

 20. If you are after a more comedic topic selection, Portent’s online topic generator serves up both serious and offbeat options at the click of a button.